swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 | `http://id.elegnamnden.se/csig/1.1/dss-ext/profile` | Implementation profile identifier for the protocol extensions to the OASIS DSS protocol (version 1.1). | **\[CSignProf\]** |

 <a name="authentication-context"></a>
-#### 3.1.5.
+#### 3.1.6.
 Authentication Context

-Identifiers associated with the Authentication Context X.509 extension.
+Identifiers associated with the Authentication Context X.509 extension

 | **URL** | **Object** | **Reference** |
 | :--- | :--- | :--- |
 | `http://id.elegnamnden.se/auth-cont/1.0/saci` | XML schema name space for SAML Authentication Context Information in the Authentication Context X.509 certificate extension | **\[AuthContExt\]** |

 <a name="sign-response-status-codes"></a>
-#### 3.1.6.
+#### 3.1.7.
 Sign Response Status Codes

 Status code identifiers for the DSS Extension for SAML based Central Signing service.
 The following identifiers provide defined status codes for inclusion in a `<ResultMinor>` element of the `<Result>` element of a sign response message according to the OASIS standard